zvezdochey/mephictf-go/README.md

 ## Contribution

-Feel free to open PRs to this repository if you find any mistakes or inaccuracies
+Feel free to open PRs to this repository if you find any mistakes or inaccuracies.
+If you wish to discuss them beforehand, open an issue.